AppCivico/appcivico-ckan-comovamos/README.md

 > this is a fork of https://github.com/ckan/ckan-docker but with some different directories and configuration.

+---
+# Usage for deploy a new instance

+1. Clone this repository and walk into the directory.
+1. `./unzip-sources.sh`    # decompress source code into the correct paths
+1. You should edit docker-compose.yml and change where you want to persist the data. default to ../data-mount
+1. `./build-images.sh`     # build the Dockerfiles (go take a coffee)
+1. `./generate-configs.sh` # generate `ckan.ini` and copy an `custom_config.ini` + `who.ini` into _config/
+1. `docker-compose up`     # with Docker-compose or Vagrant

+### CKAN instance mounts

+> defaults to:

+* ./_config/ will be mounted on /etc/ckan/default/
+* ./_config/apache.conf to /etc/ckan/default/apache.conf
+* ./_config/apache.wsgi to /etc/ckan/default/apache.wsgi
+* ./_etc/supervisor/conf.d to /etc/supervisor/conf.d

+### CKAN has more volumes from docker/data

+> defaults to:

+- ../data-mount/var-lib-ckan:/var/lib/ckan
+- ../data-mount/etc-postgres:/etc/postgresql/9.3/main
+- ../data-mount/var-lib-postgres/:/var/lib/postgresql/9.3/main
+- ../data-mount/solr-data:/opt/solr/example/solr/ckan/data

+Any modification on the right part of : should be avoided if you won't change Dockefiles or knowing what you are doing.

+> WARNING: do not use data-mount inside of this directory, or will have errors with Docker because of permissions.

 # Intro

 Dockerfiles, Docker-compose service definition to develop & deploy CKAN, Postgres, Solr & datapusher using Docker.